Twin actor twin delayed deep deterministic policy gradient (TATD3) learning for batch process control: Results and Discussion

-Further, to test the efficacy of the TD3 controller, we have introduced batch-to-batch variations in the simulations.
+Further, to test the efficacy of the TATD3 controller, we have introduced batch-to-batch variations in the simulations.
 Batch-to-batch variation may occur due to slight perturbations in the process parameters and changes in the environmental conditions during a batch run.
-For the batch transesterification process, we have introduced batch-to-variation by randomly changing the rate constant, $k_c$, by changing the pre-exponential factor ($k_o$) having a variance of $10\%$ in each batch.
-The tracking trajectory plot presented in Figure \ref{fig:btbv} clearly shows that the TD3 based controller is able to reach the set-point in the presence of batch-to-batch variations and thus we achieve the desired control performance.
-The average RMSE is 1.1620 and 1.2133 for TD3 and DDPG, respectively, for batch-to-batch variations, once again indicating the advantages of TD3 over DDPG for controlling the batch transesterification process.
+We have introduced batch-to-variation for the batch transesterification process by randomly changing the rate constant, $k_c$, by changing the pre-exponential factor ($k_o$) having a variance of $10\%$ in each batch.
+The tracking trajectory plot presented in Figure \ref{fig:btbv} clearly shows that the TATD3 based controller is able to reach the set-point in the presence of batch-to-batch variations, and thus, we achieve the desired control performance.
+The average tracking error (in terms of RMSE) is 1.1564, 1.1732 and 1.2448 for TATD3, TD3, and DDPG, respectively, for batch-to-batch variations.
+This once again indicating the advantages of TATD3 over TD3 \& DDPG.